Veredus Laboratories

-Veredus Laboratories is a medical device company in Singapore that specializes in developing portable diagnostic tool kit.
+Veredus Laboratories is a medical device company in Singapore specializing in developing portable diagnostic tool kits.

+Veredus Laboratories was founded in 2003 by Dr. Rosemary Tan.
+The company released its first product in 2006.

 In July 2005, Veredus Laboratories launched a DNA- and RNA-based diagnostic kits for dengue, avian influenza and malaria.
 The kit is based on technologies licensed from A*STAR and the National University of Singapore.